ece362-purdue/proton-labs/lab1-gpio/README.md

 Next, read [Chapter 9: GPIO](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#section_gpio) as well as [Chapter 3.1.3: GPIO Control](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#proc_gpio) under SIO.

 Under the Programmer's Model sections, identify functions that the Pico SDK provides, e.g. `gpio_init`.
 Type `gpio_init(21);` into VScode inside the `init_inputs` function, and note how the editor highlights the function.
 Now, if we were hobbyists, we would copy in the functions from the datasheet and call it a day.
 But as learners in a 300-level computer engineering course, we do things a little differently.
-If you want to be **effective** as an embedded systems engineer, you need to understand the register level at which your microcontroller operates.
+If you want to be an **effective** embedded systems engineer, you need to understand the register level at which your microcontroller operates.
 In a nutshell - every function changes some hardware register in the microcontroller, causing a change in the behavior of either the CPU or the peripherals.
 Understanding how those functions work is key to being able to debug your code at the register level when it doesn't work as expected.

 So, what we're going to do is **dive** into what this function does.
 When you hover your cursor over the function and VScode highlights it, that means that you can access the definition for it.
 Hold down either the Ctrl/Cmd/Alt button and click on `gpio_init` to see where it is defined (you'll determine the right button if your cursor changes to the one you see when you click a hyperlink).
 This takes you to the `gpio.c` file, where you'll see the code for `gpio_init`, and how it configures a pin to be an input, initializes the pin to a logic 0 (which is redundant for an input), and sets the function for the pin to be SIO.